 The GHG-P Scope 2 recommends GO2 and EKOenergy as relevant and recommendable products to engage further in the promotion of renewable power.

-- Two applicable methods: market-based and location-based scope 2 reporting
+There are two applicable methods: market-based and location-based for scope 2 reporting:

 – If a company is located in an area where supplier-specific data (certificates) is accessible, both methods shall be used